Do you want to add this user to your connections?

 Don't be too overwhelmed if you don't know what all this stuff is, though!
 Most of it will go way over your head, and that's OKAY because you're an average person.
 ALWAYS pay attention when checking out on a website by looking at the web address bar in your browser-it should always begin with HTTP://, https:// or some other form of "s" indicating that it's a secure connection.
 Also, make sure that your browser shows a padlock icon that tells you that everything from entering passwords to submitting payment details should be encrypted while being sent.
 This is usually located on the right-hand side of your browser next to the address bar.

 As far as passwords go, it's always good to have different passwords for each account that you hold on services & websites but keep them strong and long.
 Use upper/lower case letters, numbers and special symbols!
-A tip is to use phrases instead of single words for passwords (ex. "iLoveNY" can become "I_L0ve_N3w_Y0rk") or using a password manager like LastPass or Dashlane, which can automatically generate extremely secure and complicated codes for your saved sites so you only need remember one super-long master password.
+A tip is to use phrases instead of single words for passwords (ex. "iLoveNY" can become "I_L0ve_N3w_Y0rk") or use a password manager like LastPass or Dashlane, which can automatically generate extremely secure and complicated codes for your saved sites so you only need remember one super-long master password.

 We know this sounds kind of daunting, and we don't blame you for being intimidated by all this, but it's essential to be safe and secure these days.
 The more you practice safe browsing habits, the easier it will get!
 We recommend starting strong with your data security journey by watching Michael Bazzell's "Dead Simple Digital Security," which should help ground you in online security concepts so that everything else will start to make sense.